 D-number versus Norwegian ID

-If you have have applied for protection (asylum) in Norway, or will stay in Norway for less than six months, you will be given a D-number, which is a temporary ID number.
-The DUF number is not the same as d number.
-The DUF number is your registration number in the UDI.
+If you will stay in Norway for less than six months or have applied for protection (asylum) in Norway, you will be given a D-number, which is a temporary ID number.
+Everyone who is born in Norway or lives permanently or for a longer period than six months in Norway should have a national identity number.
+This is an identification number of 11 digits, comprising the date of birth and a personal number.
+The DUF number is not the same as the D-number.
+The DUF number is your registration number at UDI.

-You use your Norwegian ID number, or when D-number apply, and your passport to identify yourself to public authorities as for opening a Norwegian bank account.
+You use your Norwegian ID number, or D number if applicable, and your passport to identify yourself to public authorities and services, and to open a Norwegian bank account.

-The police also inform you at the appointment that you may be called in for a test for tuberculosis.
-The police asks for your permission to use your e-mail address, so they can pass this on to the health authorities.
-The health authorities then will contact you by mail.
-If it is not ok, you will receive a letter by ordinary mail.
+During your appointment, the police will inform you that you may be called in for a test for tuberculosis.
+The police will ask for your permission to use your e-mail address, so they can pass it on to the health authorities.
+The health authorities then will contact you by e-mail.
+The alternative is that they will send you a letter by ordinary mail.

 New in Norway has more information and tips regarding accommodation.

-In general, all people buying a house need to study and negotiate offers to the public from different banks.
-Also, as an employee at UiT, you have the opportunity to apply for a housing loan from The Norwegian Public Service Pension Fund (SPK).
+In general, anyone buying a home needs to negotiate offers at different banks.
+Being a member of a trade union means you can take advantage of the interest rate negotiated for members, which is generally lower than the rate offered to the public.
+Moreover, as an employee at UiT, you may apply for a housing loan from The Norwegian Public Service Pension Fund (SPK).

 Compensation of relocation expenses